setms/book/docs/introduction/engineering.md

   Test/evaluate/refine alternative designs.
 This may include building prototypes.
   Select the best alternative.
 5. **Implementation**.
      Develop the final solution and distribute it to the intended clients/customers/users.
      Receive feedback for the next-generation design.
      Since designing requires making trade-offs, there is seldom a perfect solution to the problem.
      Therefore, it's common to repeat the whole process multiple times, each time incorporating learnings from real-world usage.

+    Before a system becomes active, we must test it.
+    After testing, activate safety-critical subsystems first and start monitoring the system.

 6. **Reflection.**
   Contemplate the lessons learned and knowledge acquired and optionally report on the project.